Bracciano: History

+There is no certain information about the origins of Bracciano, on the Via Cassia overlooking the lake.

 In 1494 Charles VIII of France and his troops marching against Rome stopped at Bracciano.
 This act led to the excommunication of the Orsini, and in 1496 the city was besieged by a papal army headed by Giovanni di Candia, son of Pope Alexander VI Borgia, though it resisted successfully.
-Cesare Borgia, another of Alexander's natural sons, was unsuccessful in his attempt to take the Orsini stronghold a few years later.
+Cesare Borgia, another of Alexander's natural sons, refrained from launching a campaign against the town because its lord, Gian Giordano Orsini, was favored by the French king, Louis XII.
 The sixteenth century was a period of splendour for Bracciano.
 The notorious spendthrift and libertine Paolo Giordano I Orsini, having married in 1558 Isabella de' Medici, daughter of Cosimo I, Grand Duke of Tuscany, received the title of duke of Bracciano in 1560.
-The castello received some modernization for the brief visit of the Medici that year.
+The castle received some modernization for the brief visit of the Medici that year.
 He hired the most prestigious painter available in Rome, Taddeo Zuccaro, to fresco with allegories and coats-of-arms the fortress's most prestigious room, the Sala Papalinia that had been occupied by Sixtus IV.
 Isabella spent the remainder of her life avoiding a return to the castle, which a modern tourist tradition would have her haunting.

-The economy was boosted by the exploitation of sulphur and iron, the production of tapestries and paper.
-The latter was favoured by the construction of an aqueduct whose ruins can still be seen in the city.
-Bracciano in this period had some 4,500 inhabitants.

-However, the expensive tenor of life of the Orsini eventually damaged the economic conditions of the city.
-The last great ruler was probably Paolo Giordano II, a patron of arts and literature who made Bracciano a center of culture in Italy.
-The decline culminated in 1696 when the castle was sold to Livio Odescalchi, nephew of Pope Innocent XI; the Odescalchi family still retain the castle and the title of Duke of Bracciano.

 In the castle, richly frescoed friezes and ceilings now contrast with blank walls, which were hung with richly coloured tapestries when the lords of Bracciano were in residence.
 The important late-15th century frieze showing the labours of Hercules is still visible.